Turtle Islands, Tawi-Tawi

-It is also known as Philippine Turtle Islands to distinguish it from its Malaysian counterpart; while locals call it Taganak.
+It is also known as Philippine Turtle Islands to distinguish it from its nearby Malaysian counterpart.
+Seven of the islands are part of the Philippines, of which Taganak is the largest.

 Access to the Turtle Islands is difficult, as there are no regular means of transportation to the area.
 This has kept the islands protected from turtle egg poachers.
 A station for park rangers is also present on the islands.

 The island municipality and its surrounding waters form part of the Turtle Islands Wildlife Sanctuary.

 History

-Under the Treaty of Paris of 1898, Spain ceded to the United States "the archipelago known as the Philippine Islands".
+In the Treaty of Paris of 1898, Spain ceded to the United States of America "the archipelago known as the Philippine Islands".
 The terms of that treaty were supplemented by the Treaty of Washington of 1900.
 On the basis of this cession, the United States claimed sovereignty over the Philippine Turtle Islands and the Mangsee Islands, all of which were administered by the British North Borneo Company.
 Responding to the claim, the United Kingdom government said there was "no intention...to question the title of the United States" to the islands.
-However, the UK asked "whether the United States Government would be willing to forgo their right to these islands, out of consideration for the fact that the North Borneo Company had during many years carried on the administration of [the islands] under the apparent belief the islands formed part of the company's territory, and as the company attached importance to being permitted to retain control over them".
+However, the United Kingdom asked "whether the United States Government would be willing to forgo their right to these islands, out of consideration for the fact that the North Borneo Company had during many years carried on the administration of [the islands] under the apparent belief the islands formed part of the company's territory, and as the company attached importance to being permitted to retain control over them".

 Under a treaty concluded by exchange of notes dated 3 and 10 July 1907, the two countries agreed that the administration of the islands would continue to be carried on by the British North Borneo Company, with that arrangement to end should an international boundary treaty end it or should either government give the other government one year's notice.